ibowditch/userdocs/_sources/kiosk.md.txt

 If the screen is blank or no events are available, jump to {ref}`blank_kiosk`
 ```

-You should then hear a beep as the tag is registered, and the screen will be updated as follows, with your name in
+You should hear a beep as the tag is registered, and the screen will be updated as follows, with your name in
 the event, and the time you signed in.